RRSP Deadline 2017

 The deadline for making an RRSP contribution for the 2017 tax year is March 1, 2018.
 That’s the final day you can make a contribution, which can be used as a deduction on your 2017 taxes.

-How is it contribution limit determined?
+How is the RRSP contribution limit determined?

 The RRSP contribution limit is determined as the lesser of: